Skip to content

 Dim i

-' a value is assigned to the new element
+' assign a value to the new element

 Next